-Editor’s note: In 2019, the Hungry Ghost Festival took place on August 15.
+Editor’s note: In 2021, the Hungry Ghost Festival takes place on August 22.

 When the gates of hell swing open on September 5, Hong Kong will be ready.
 Grand feasts will be left untouched beneath the harvest moon.
 The piercing sounds of Chinese opera will waft over empty seats.
 Incense smoke will thicken the warm, humid air.
 Fires will rip through joss paper effigies of mansions filled with servants.

 The annual observance of the Hungry Ghost Festival stems from the tale of Maudgalyâyâna, a disciple of the Buddha said to have saved his mother from the harrows of hell with ritual chants.
 The story spread rapidly through local opera performances under the outward-looking Tang dynasty (618-907), when Buddhism peaked in the Middle Kingdom thanks to imperial patronage and deepening cultural and trade links with South Asia.